GaryYang77/NeuralWave-Mini/README.md

 This code supports our manuscript, which is currently under review.
 If you use this code or our methodology in your research, we kindly ask you to cite our paper.

 **Manuscript Reference:**
 > Yang, G. G., Lu, W., et al. (2025).
-"Unveiling the Potential of End-to-End Ocean Wave Modeling via a Hybrid Framework." *Submitted to Journal of Advances in Modeling Earth Systems (JAMES)*.
+"A New Neural Wave Spectra Model." *Submitted to Geoscientific Model Development (GMD)*.

 ## License